audreysung/Google-Data-Analytics-Capstone-Bellabeat/README.md

 - In Google Sheets, I checked the dataset for unique user IDs: 33 users for daily activity, daily calories, daily intensities, and daily steps; 24 users for sleep; and 8 users for weight.
 These numbers differ from 30 respondents involved in this survey.

 ## 3. Process
-First, I imported my data to R because it will be a useful tool to clean and analyze my data.
+For the Process phase, I decided to use R because it will be a helpful tool to clean and analyze my data.
+Below, I described how I cleaned the following datasets: daily activity, sleep, and weight.

-Importing Datasets:
+**Importing Datasets**
 ```
 daily_activity <- read_csv("Downloads/Fitabase Data 4.12.16-5.12.16/dailyActivity_merged.csv")
 daily_calories <- read_csv("Downloads/Fitabase Data 4.12.16-5.12.16/dailyCalories_merged.csv")